MicrosoftDocs/customer-insights/ci-docs/export-adobe-experience-platform.md

 ---
-title: "Export Customer Insights data to Adobe Experience Platform"
+title: "Export segments to Adobe Experience Platform"
 description: "Learn how to use Customer Insights segments in Adobe Experience Platform." ms.date: 03/29/2021 ms.reviewer: mhart